Norwegian Language and Culture

 Who is this course suitable for?

-This course is suitable for young people who would like to learn Norwegian and explore the Norwegian culture.
+The course "Norwegian Language and Culture" is suitable for young people who would like to learn Norwegian and explore the Norwegian culture.
 Most of our students are from 18-25 years old.

 The Norwegian course is suitable for beginners with little previous knowledge of the language